lenarother/mkr/README.md

 * the start_docker.sh script removes *all* containers on the local machine!

-## Session seven:
+## Session seven: Manage Command

 24.5.2016

-### Goal

-### Problem
+### Goals

-* Startup from last session is broken (tests fail).
+* Problem: Startup from last session is broken (tests fail).
 It seems there is still a race condition.
+* Add manage command to load quotes into DB

+### Results

+![Solving the race condition](doc/race_condition.png)

 * Solution: extra script that tests whether db is up executed before running tests.

-![Solving the race condition](doc/race_condition.png)
+* Added parser for quotes
+* Added test for the parser
+* Added management command to add quotes to DB
+* Added test and load functionality via fabric
+* Acceptance tests with Selenium PASS

 ## NEXT

-* create fixtures in container via management command that is used via fabric
+* Create fixtures in container via management command that is used via fabric
 * add Django admin interface
 * make template/view for quotes nicer
-* add manage command
 * improve documentation
+* add CI server that rejects commits with TABs
+* does Django cache automatically if you add 1000 entries to the DB or does it send 1000 queries?